 Current Gaming Operations in California Content to Sit on the Fence over Sports Betting

 California is still on the fence when it comes to legalizing sports betting.
 There are some heavy hitters already operating under the state’s legal gambling rules that putting up some resistance.
-Much of the reasoning behind these feelings is associated with revenues.
+Much of the reasoning behind these feelings are associated with revenues.

-Currently, card rooms, race tracks and tribal casinos are legal under the California’s gambling laws.
+Currently, card rooms, race tracks, and tribal casinos are legal under California’s gambling laws.
 Daily Fantasy Sports doesn’t appear in the laws, but is accepted in the state.
 The revenue each of these operations generates is enormous.
 If or when legislation is approved to allow sports betting, these entities realize there will be new players in the game.

 These new operations will certainly take a bite out of the overall revenue numbers.
 It’s important to take a look at the gaming revenue for tribal casinos on a national level to appreciate why there has been little more than lukewarm acceptance of sports betting by these facilities.

 What are the Estimates for California Betting Revenue?